Skip to main content

 • Social media posts (about joining the program)

-• Train sales reps/service people to ask
+• Train sales reps/service people to serve as recruiters

 2. Use indirect promotion